robbiew/ReTRoGRaDe/README.md

 # Retrograde BBS

 Retrograde is a retro-style Bulletin Board System (BBS) implemented in Go.
 This project is experimental and actively under development.
 It is not recommended for production use unless you are contributing to its development.
-Please note that this is not a complete BBS implementation, but rather the initial foundation for one.
+Please note that this is not a complete BBS implementation -- not even close! -- but rather the initial foundation for one.

 ## Learning Goals